If you provide any sort of service or product to a client or customer, then you need to properly learn how to write an invoice.

 Itemized list of all services rendered

-Next you’ll want to include a detailed list of exactly what your client is paying for on their invoice.
-Create a new line for each item (or hourly charge), include the cost per each (if applicable) and the total cost of each line.
+Next, you’ll want to include a detailed list of exactly what your client is paying for on their invoice.
+Create a new line for each item (or hourly charge), including the cost per each (if applicable) and the total cost of each line.
 You’ll subtotal and final total below.

 Additional notes or terms

-Subtotal, taxes and fees (if any), and final total
+Subtotal, taxes and fees (if any), and the final total

 At the bottom, write a subtotal, any taxes and fees, and then the final invoice total.